top of page

 Kore-eda chose his cinematographers closely.
 Yamazaki Yutaka was an award-winning photographer of documentary films, while Sukita Masayoshi made a name for himself when filming the dream sequences in Jim Jarmusch's Mystery Train (1989).

 Yutaka shot the narrative segments of After Life on 16 mm film.
-To distinguish the characters' different memories, however, Masayoshi shot the flashback sequences in different blends of color, black and white, 8 mm, and 16 mm film.
+To distinguish the characters' different memories, however, Masayoshi shot the flashback sequences in various blends of color, black and white, 8 mm, and 16 mm film.

 When developing the script for After Life, Kore-eda interviewed more than 500 people and asked which memory they would immortalize.
 One of the most interesting aspects, Kore-eda recalls, was when people started to elaborate on reality, whether consciously or not.